 Breastfeeding is often discussed and labeled as something natural in its essence since traditional times.
-Conversely, as natural as it might be, breastfeeding takes efforts.
+Conversely, as natural as it might be, breastfeeding takes effort.
 Is breastfeeding painful?
 Yes, breastfeeding is painful.
-Breastfeeding pain in nipples & breasts is more common than we can think.
+Breastfeeding pain in the nipples & breasts is more common than we can think.

 Although breastfeeding pain is considered normal in the initial days of breastfeeding, it shouldn’t be avoided for the sake of a facilitating breastfeeding period, your health & your baby’s health.

 Causes Of Breast Pain, Nipple Pain, Breastfeeding Pain

 Does Breastfeeding hurt?
 Is it normal?
 Yes, Breastfeeding hurts and there can be ‘n’ reasons and causes of breast pain.
 Mild pain & discomfort is normal when you initially start to breastfeed but if the pain and discomfort persist on staying and is the same every time you breastfeed, it’s an issue that you must not ignore.

 A latch is one of the major causes of sore nipples and breast pain.
 Consider a position that allows gravity to work on your milk flow.
 Don’t force your baby into the breasts, instead pull yourself down to the baby’s mouth.
 Make sure your baby is not constricting the nipple, hence allow your baby to take in the breasts and not just the nipple.